vmware-tanzu/cartographer/rfc/rfc-0000-maven-artifacts-support.md

 # Summary
 [summary]: #summary

-Modify `owner.spec.source` to allow for specifying a JAR file.
+Modify `owner.spec.source` to allow for specifying a Maven and Artifactory repository.

 # Motivation
 [motivation]: #motivation